Home

 It's important to understand that the body tightly regulates the different forms as it might a steroid.

-Molecular activity of vitamin D and the Vitamin D Receptor in chronic disease
+Main article: Metabolism of vitamin D and the Vitamin D Receptor

 The following articles discuss the role of vitamin D in select diseases.
 A more complete list of diseases that have been shown to have low level of 25-D is also available.